vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 - **must** be able to change key name/alias <a name="0001-WALL-055" href="#0001-WALL-055">0001-WALL-055</a>
 - **must** be able to amend other arbitrary key meta data <a name="0001-WALL-056" href="#0001-WALL-056">0001-WALL-056</a>

-... so I can manage risk (e.g. isolate margin), mitigate the damage of a key being comprised, or use multiple trading strategies
+... so I can manage risk (e.g. isolate margin), mitigate the damage of a key being compromised, or use multiple trading strategies

 ## Taint keys
 When protecting myself from use of keys that may be compromised, I..